hyphacoop/restructuring-futures/README.md

 # ReStructuring Futures (RSF)

-A public notebook for [Restructuring Futures](https://www.ukai.ca/counterfoil/restructuring-futures), an experimental collaboration between the [Laboratory for Artistic Intelligence](https://artisticintelligence.com/) and [Ukai Projects](https://www.ukai.ca/) supported by a grant from the [2020-2021 Digital Strategies Fund](https://canadacouncil.ca/funding/strategic-funds/digital-strategy-fund) at Canada Council for the Arts.
+A public notebook for [Restructuring Futures](https://www.ukai.ca/counterfoil/restructuring-futures), an experimental collaboration between Hypha Worker Co-op, [UKAI Projects](https://www.ukai.ca/) and the [Laboratory for Artistic Intelligence](https://artisticintelligence.com/) supported by a grant from the [2020-2021 Digital Strategies Fund](https://canadacouncil.ca/funding/strategic-funds/digital-strategy-fund) at Canada Council for the Arts.

-From the grant:
-> To research and prototype tools, processes, and systems to envision and operate a virtual artist-run centre within alternative digital economies and emergent cooperative frameworks.
-We will convene a think tank to look at new platforms by alternative technologists which have been built on a different set of values than tools like Zoom/Facebook/Instagram.
-Based on the think tank discussions, Ukai and the Lab will work with partners to iterate some proposed solutions.
-Ad hoc, imperfect, but working solutions are the goal -- much like the way artists ‘hack’ together vibrant, alternative art spaces and communities in overlooked spaces offline.
+"Restructuring Futures is ostensibly about building infrastructure to support creative and cultural collaboration that is resilient to volatile conditions."
+More on the laest phase of the project [here](https://localdisturbances.substack.com/p/the-arts-has-a-fever?r=f3tud).

 ## Code of Conduct